JeffDeCola/concourse-resource-template/docs/_includes/README.md

 ## CONCOURSE RESOURCES IN PIPELINE

-As seen in the pipeline diagram, the _resource-dump-to-dockerhub_ uses the resource type [docker-image](https://github.com/concourse/docker-image-resource) to push a docker image to dockerhub.
+As seen in the pipeline diagram, the _resource-dump-to-dockerhub_ uses the Cocourse resource type [docker-image](https://github.com/concourse/docker-image-resource) to push a Docker Image to DockerHub.

-`resource-template` also contains a few extra concourse resources:
+`resource-template` also contains a few extra Concourse resources:

-* A resource (_resource-slack-alert_) uses a [docker image](https://hub.docker.com/r/cfcommunity/slack-notification-resource)
+* A resource (_resource-slack-alert_) uses a [Docker Image](https://hub.docker.com/r/cfcommunity/slack-notification-resource)
   that will notify slack on your progress.
-* A resource (_resource-repo-status_) use a [docker image](https://hub.docker.com/r/dpb587/github-status-resource)
+* A resource (_resource-repo-status_) use a [Docker Image](https://hub.docker.com/r/dpb587/github-status-resource)
   that will update your git status for that particular commit.

-These resources can be easily removed from the pipeline.
+These above resources can be removed from the pipeline.